THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ OUR DISCLOSURE FOR MORE INFO.

 Green curry or other bottle sauce: Simply follow directions and add meat.

 Chicken Picatta: Pan fry chicken in butter.
 Remove chicken and add lemon juice and capers, plus extra butter if needed.
 Reduce and serve.

-Anything BBQ: Seriously, just cook some meat and throw Sweet Baby Ray’s on top and my captain is a happy camper.
+Anything BBQ: Seriously, just cook some meat and throw some BBQ sauce on top and David is a happy camper.